Dr Kate Willett

 Kate works on climate change in the recent past with a focus on surface humidity.

-Areas of expertise:
+Areas of expertise

-Recent climate change in the atmospheric system.
+Recent climate change in the atmospheric system;

 Kate joined the Met Office Hadley Centre in 2007, where she spent the first year working on human thermal comfort and climate.
-Prior to that, Kate spent a year working as a post-doc at Yale University studying the exceedance of thermal comfort thresholds in a warmer and moister climate.
-She attained her PhD from the Climate Research Unit at the University of East Anglia on the creation and analysis of a global surface humidity dataset.
+Prior to that, Kate spent a year working as a post-doc at Yale University studying the exceedence of thermal comfort thresholds in a warmer and moister climate.
+She attained her PhD from the Climate Research Unit at the University of East Anglia on the creation and analysis of a global surface humidity data set.
 This followed a BSc in Environmental Sciences also at the University of East Anglia.